-By following this link, you will arrive on the IBH-Join Event webpage.
+By following this link, you will arrive on the Join Event webpage.

 - In the first field provided, enter the email address you used to register for the course.

 - Returning attendees only need to enter your email address.
 Type your email address and hit ENTER on your keyboard.
-This will direct returning attendees straight to your customer account page.
+This will direct returning attendees straight to their customer account page.

 - The course you recently completed will be pre-populated into your account.

-- Click on the "Certificate" button located below the title of the conference, that looks like this:
+- Click on the "Certificate" button located below the title of the course, that looks like this: